psychbruce/OS-developing-world/README.md

 -   [x] [Preprint](http://osf.io/7ubk2) & Submission (2025-03-03).

 -   [x] Revision (2025-05 to 2025-06).
-We thank the following early career researchers for their suggestions on the readability of this work: Yi-Ling-Zhang, Jiawei Zhao, and Ziyang Zhao.
+We thank the following early career researchers for their suggestions on the readability of this work: Yi-Ling Zhang, Jiawei Zhao, and Ziyang Zhao.

 ## Conference presentations
 -   2025-06-27 \| SIPS 2025, Budapest, Hungary, Unconference: "A Collection of Practical Guides for Adopting Open Science Practices in Resource-Limited Settings"